ProtocolONE/ptah-docs/content/docs/align.md

 {{< hint >}}
 You can horizontally or vertically align elements to left, right, center within the block.

+Hover over the block in the Preview Area and click the *Settings icon* at the block's menu and select the alignment:

 - **Vertical alignment**
 - **Horizontal alignment**